RickKwok/Course/FinalReviewGuide.md

 * Compare and contrast architectural choices
 * Understand MVVM and databinding
 * How to design an API
-* Understand REST verbs
+* Understand REST verbs(post--create;get--list;put/patch--update;delete-delete)
-* Explain REST principles
+* Explain REST principles(Uniform Interface,Stateless Interactions,Cacheable,Client-Server,Layered System,Code on Demand)
-* Explain difference between a framework and API
+* Explain difference between a framework and API(API is sum of all exposed functions/methods in a library that you can call.
+A framework is a big library that provides many services instead of specific ones, like most libraries do.)
 * Use and explain above concepts in designing a product.

 ### Testing

-* List and define different types of testing (e.g. acceptance testing vs integration testing)
+* List and define different types of testing (e.g. acceptance testing:a system is tested for acceptability to see whether is deliverable or not vs integration testing: individual software modules are combined and tested as a group.)
 * Compare and contrast black-box testing and white-box testing
 * Generating test cases based on black-box testing.
 * Generating test cases based on white-box testing.
-* Define test harness, tear-down, setup, test cases, test suite, assertions
+* Define test harness(a collection of software and test data configured to test a program unit by running it under varying conditions and monitoring its behavior and outputs.
+It has two main parts: the test execution engine and the test script repository.), tear-down(the act of disassembling a product to identify its component parts and functions), setup, test cases, test suite(collection of test cases), assertions(An assertion is a boolean expression at a specific point in a program which will be true unless there is a bug in the program.)
-* Explain Test-driven testing (TDD)
+* Explain Test-driven testing (TDD:requirements are turned into very specific test cases, then the software is improved to pass the new tests)
 * Implement unit tests and necessary assertions for testing a system.
 Design a detailed testing strategy for a product, with appropriate arguments for types of testing used, explanations of trade-offs, and concrete implementation plans.
 * Define mocking.
 * Explain mocking versus other approaches (e.g. dependency injection)
-* Explain advantages and disadvantages of mocking.
+* Explain advantages and disadvantages of mocking.(Mocking is used for protocol testing - it tests how you'll use an API, and how you'll react when the API reacts accordingly.On a practical note, mocking frameworks tend to have limitations around mocking classes)
 * Implement mocking of RESTful services, database, or file system interfaces.
 * Explain web testing with selenium
 * Implement xpath expressions for asserting web page behavior